santimirandarp/yolo-augment/README.md

 ## ToDos

-(always with the corresponding test)
+* Add a website to visualize the operations in a single image (make a `demo/` folder at the root level and use **vite** to run a server)

 Add more augmentation types like:

 * scale (positive and negative)
 * blur
 * Etc

+Always with the corresponding test.

 Most are straight forward operations in the image library!
 But labels need careful update.